Start9Labs/docs/src/user-manual/connecting.md

 Your router may unexpectedly change your server's IP address.
 To prevent this, assign a static IP address to your server in your router settings.
 This is supported by all routers.
 Refer to your router's user manual for instructions
 ```

-## Connecting with Your Router VPN
+## Connecting Remotely with Router VPN

 **Prerequisite**